Gabrie1wang/-Flow-Zoometry-of-Drosophila-labview-control/readme.txt

 NI-IMAQ
 vison development module

-vi from Hamamatsu(Video Capture Library): https://dcam-api.com/third-party-plugins/
-vi from Tektronix:
-vi from thorlabs kenesis:
-https://www.thorlabs.co.jp/newgrouppage9.cfm?objectgroup_id=12675
-vi from optosigma (LabVIEW　RS232C用　(バージョン2023用)):
-https://jp.optosigma.com/ja_jp/software__sample
+below are the vi from hardware companies which can be replace with the hardware you use: vi from Hamamatsu(Video Capture Library) for the cmos control: https://dcam-api.com/third-party-plugins/ vi from thorlabs kenesis for the filter wheel control: https://www.thorlabs.co.jp/newgrouppage9.cfm?objectgroup_id=12675 vi from optosigma (LabVIEW　RS232C用　(バージョン2023用)) for the step motor stage contol: https://jp.optosigma.com/ja_jp/software__sample